sahraomar1/Urban-Mobility-Data-Explorer/README.md

 # to run the api
 ## on python terminal
 cd to API directory
-run C:/Python313/python.exe -m uvicorn API.trips_api:app --reload --port 8003
+on line 31 and 99 of trips_api.py change the password from "garangbse" to the password of your postgres server then run the trips_api.py

-# to start db
+# to create the postgres database
 ## on wsl
-put the cleaned_trips.csv file in the Database directory run the script setupdb.sh
+put the cleaned_trips.csv file in the Database directory start a postgres server on your local machine with ("sudo systemctl start postgresql") run the script setupdb.sh

-### required python packages
+### required packages
 fastapi==0.119.0
 uvicorn==0.37.0
 psycopg2-binary==2.9.9
+postgresql